 - Sweep/pile weatherstripping, which looks fuzzy, is also great for double hung windows, sliding windows and doors.

 Say you've located a draft, updated your weatherstripping and seals, but the wind still slips through.
 You peel back your siding and notice a huge crack around the window, and the wood looks like it's taken some water damage.
-This malfunction in the structure of the frame can lead to bigger problems down the road such as mold or pests living in the wood, and cannot be fixed by mere caulking.
+This malfunction in the structure of the frame can lead to bigger problems down the road, such as mold or pests living in the wood, and cannot be fixed by mere caulking.
+In cases where there is significant structural damage, replacing the window may be necessary to fully resolve the issue and restore energy efficiency.

 If you're looking for more information on whether to replace or repair windows, check out our guide.
-If it is time for a replacement, the Hodges Company is here to help with quality brands and installation expertise.
+If it is time for a replacement, the professionals at Hodges Company are here to help with quality brands and installation expertise.